TechHubLondon/TechHubLondon.github.io/app/README.md

 This is the GitHub page for Techhub.London, TechHub’s guide to the best of the local area.
 All of the information on the website is Open Source, and if you have better suggestions, you are welcome to edit the code and add them!

-You can find the source in the [master](https://github.com/TechHubLondon/techhub.london/tree/master) branch, while the live pages are in the [gh-pages](https://github.com/TechHubLondon/techhub.london/tree/gh-pages) branch.
+You can find the source in the [dev](https://github.com/TechHubLondon/TechHubLondon.github.io/tree/dev) branch, while the live pages are in the [master](https://github.com/TechHubLondon/TechHubLondon.github.io/tree/master) branch.
+Feeling curious?
+See how we built the project in the [source](https://github.com/TechHubLondon/TechHubLondon.github.io/tree/source) branch.

 ## Getting started